skenze9135/primary-web-page/README.md

 # primary-web-page
-it created for developing a simple, static and begginer-level web page or web-site.
+it is created for developing a simple, static and begginer-level web page or web-site.